lowepowerlab/protocols/purchasing.md

 * Reach out to sales representatives and ask for a competitive quote -- get quotes from several manufacturer's / vendors to bargain for the best price.
 * If they won't lower the list price to < 40% of list price, then negotiate for complimentary consumables.
 * Limit the # of face-to-face meetings or phone calls during the negotiation.
 Your time is valuable, so aim for email or phone.

+## Consumables
+We have a **competitive quote with XXX** for plastics and some common chemicals (CPG ingredients, antibiotics).
+Contact the Rep, XXXX, if we identify a new consumable item that we will regularly purchase to get a strong discount.

+## New Lab deals we need to negotiate:
+* NEB -- First order will be 40% off list price.
+We'll need RE, Assembly Mix, maybe ladders
+* Zymo -- First order will be 50% off.
+If we also do $850, we get a free $200 starter kit.
+We'll consider if this is worth it.